How to Detach a Session in Tmux: 4 Comprehensive Methods

 3. Detaching from a Detached Session

 In complex workflows and multitasking scenarios, detaching from an already detached tmux session can be beneficial.
 This method enables you to detach from a nested session while preserving the state of the parent session.
-Detaching from a detached session allows you to navigate through nested sessions effortlessly, ensuring optimal organization and control over your work.
+Detach from Tmux session that is detached allows you to navigate through nested sessions effortlessly, ensuring optimal organization and control over your work.
 To detach from a detached session, follow these steps:

 1. Identify the nested session you want to detach from using the tmux ls command.